Public-Source Archive

 Our Approach

-We combine generative AI with human fact-checking to cross-reference records, uncover discrepancies, and document patterns of harm.
+Combining generative AI with human fact-checking, we cross-reference records, uncover discrepancies, and document patterns of harm.

 This hybrid process allows us to operate as a small investigatory unit with the output of a full research team.
 Our results are streamlined, accurate, and efficient without the bottlenecks of traditional oversight cycles.

 Our methods are designed for inclusivity.
-We accommodate people whose language, trauma, or neurodivergence may not fit institutional expectations.
+We accommodate people whose language, neurodivergence, or trauma may not fit institutional expectations.

 Instead of forcing people to reshape their experiences into rigid formats, we adapt the investigatory process to their voices and needs, aligning them with effective outcomes and preserving authenticity.